ucsb-cs8-w18-matni/ucsb-cs8-w18-matni.github.io/_lab/proj2.md

 If you modify it further as <code>print(one, end= "")</code> (note the ABSENCE of a space characer between the quotes), you will print each item immediately next to the other with no space character between them.

-When done, your results should match the following sample runs from our solution.
+When done, your results should match the following 2 example sample runs from our solution.

 <div markdown="1">
 ```
-$ python3 findWord.py
+**$ python3 findWord.py**

 Enter word to find (or RETURN to quit): more
 Here are all the lines that contain the word more